harmlessprince/laravel-superban/README.md

 # Superban Package

 <p>
     SuperBan is a Laravel middleware package that helps you manage and control the rate of incoming requests to your application.
-It can be useful in scenarios where you want to prevent abuse, limit the number of requests from a specific client, and enforce temporary bans when necessary.
+It can be useful in scenarios where you want to prevent abuse, limit the number of requests from a specific route or group of route the client and enforce temporary bans when necessary.

 </p>

 <p>
-The package is designed using the `Token Bucket Algorithm` algorithm.
+The package is designed using the <em>Token Bucket Algorithm</em>.

-Below is a brief explanation of the algorithm from google
+Below is a brief explanation of the algorithm from Google

 `The token bucket is an algorithm used in packet-switched and telecommunications networks.
 It can be used to check that data transmissions, in the form of packets, conform to defined limits on bandwidth and burstiness (a measure of the unevenness or variations in the traffic flow).
 `

-In the concept of this SuperBan middleware, below is a brief explanation on how it works
+In the concept of this Superban package, below is a brief explanation on how it works.

 The middleware a first parameter called maximumRequest.
-This maximum request parameter reprents our tokens and are associated to a key in the cache.
+This maximum request parameter reprints our tokens and are associated to a key in the cache.
 So each incoming request into our server consumes a token, if there are no tokens left, the request is rejected.
-If the client tries to hit the same endpoint again within the interval, the client iss then banned from the specific route for the duration of the ban time.
+If the client tries to hit the same endpoint again within the interval specified for the token to be used, the client is then banned from the specific route for the duration of the ban time supplied.

 `Note: All supplied parameters are expected to be in minutes`